Allergies and breastfeeding or formula feeding

 Lots of children outgrow their allergies to milk or eggs, but a peanut allergy is generally lifelong.

-How will I know if my child has a food allergy?
+How to tell if your child has a food allergy

 - diarrhoea or vomiting

 Occasionally, foods can cause a severe allergic reaction (anaphylaxis) that can be life-threatening.
 Get medical advice if you think your child is having an allergic reaction to a particular food.